 - Cash in-person at the casino cage

-Make sure to check the promotional offers at the site before you hit “submit.”
+Make sure to check the PA casino bonus and promotional offers at the site before you hit “submit.”
 Many casinos will have opportunities to enhance your deposit amount.

 Video poker apps

 There are Android versions for all three PA online casinos.

 The situation is a bit dodgier for Apple users.
 Hollywood Casino is the only one of the three with an iOS app.
 The bad news is the game library is extremely small.
 The good news is the Game King video poker suite is one of the available titles.

 PlaySugarHouse has a solution that allows casino play via iPhone browser, but does not have video poker at the moment.
 Parx has no option for iPhone users.